 General Requirements

-The majority of course requirements are to be completed by the end of the first year of study.
-Elective courses are often taken in the second year, with the expectation that they be completed by the end of the second year.
-Electives are chosen in consultation with the student's advisor.
+Most required courses are to be completed by the end of the first year of study.
+Before registering for a second year of study, students must have completed IMED 5630, Ethical Issues in Biomedical Research.
+Electives are often taken in the second year with the expectation that the courses will be completed by the end of the second year of study.
 The Director of Graduate Studies provides approval of the course selections by the students.

 To be eligible to take the comprehensive qualifying examination, students must achieve the grade of Honors in two courses (one course if a full-year course), have a minimum grade average of High Pass, and have completed a minimum of six courses.

 Students admitted to candidacy will then continue their dissertation research.
 Oversight during this period will be provided by the student's thesis committee.
 Thesis committee meetings are required at 6-month intervals throughout the duration of training.
-The remaining degree requirements include completion of the dissertation project, writing of the dissertation, and its oral defense.
+The remaining degree requirements include completion of the dissertation, writing of the dissertation, and its oral defense.
+It is expected that students will complete the program in three to five years.
+There is no foreign language requirement.